 In compliance with regulations that require the TIP to be fiscally constrained, this section of the TIP assesses the transit systems' financial capacity to assure that the transit systems have the ability to continue to effectively utilize federally-assisted equipment and facilities.
 It is understood, however, that the major review of progress regarding financial capacity is made by the Federal Transit Administration during conduct of triennial reviews of these transit systems.
-A Triennial review was completed in 2022.
-No problems pertaining to financial capacity were identified during the triennial review.
+A Triennial review was completed in 2023.